 The Great Southern is still one of WA’s favourite holiday destinations for families.
-Wide-open spaces, pristine forests, giant trees and stunning coastline provide endless opportunity for endless entertainment away from the screens.
+Wide-open spaces, pristine forests, giant trees and stunning coastline provide endless opportunity for hours of entertainment away from the screens.
 We’ve put together a guide to kid’s activities from Walpole and Denmark to Albany, so you’ll have plenty of day trips up your sleeve to keep the kids entertained.

 Denmark Animal Farm